yzhanghf/JASA-TM-2022-0839/README.md

 This document serves to the Round 1 and Round 2 revisions of this paper.

+# Contents of subfolders
+* data: contains data examples
+* output: for recording screen outputs on HPC for tracking job progress and debugging
+* plot: contains outputs of simulations
+* slurm: contains all Unity jobs, written for Slurm job queueing system
+* subroutines: contains subroutines

 # Functions implementing our method

 Our method is implemented for the deterministic design and random design (J1):